Skip to content

 Each event will see drivers complete a single free practice session, before Qualifying to set the grid for the race.
 All race distances will be 50% of a Formula One Grand Prix.

 The points system for each race will also mirror that of a Grand Prix: 25-18-15-12-10-8-6-4-2-1 for the top 10 finishers.
-One point will be awarded for pole position and fastest lap if the driver has finished in the top 10, as in F1.
+One point will be awarded for pole position and fastest lap if the driver has finished in the top 10.

 Who?